 In late 2018, Shutterstock assessed the pixel data and the HEX codes to identify three globally popular colors (UFO Green, Plastic Pink & Proton Purple) among the people and entitled them as “the Color Trends of 2019”.

 UFO green elicits the feeling of freshness and liveliness, owing to its close association with nature.
+Thus, green is the popular color of choice for eco-friendly logo designs.
 According to Shutterstock, it is the most searched color in the United States.
 In addition to these three colors, Shutterstock’s report also revealed the most trending color for twenty countries across the globe.

 To Wrap Up: